-KUALA LUMPUR: The Energy Commission (EC), Malaysia's regulatory body for the electricity supply industry, said the government is concerned about tariff increases.

-However, he said, consumers needed to be mindful that electricity rebates will not continue forever and they must brace for possible imposition of a surcharge.
+THE Energy Commission (EC), Malaysia's regulatory body for the electricity supply industry, said the government is very concerned about tariff increases, however, consumers need to be mindful that electricity rebates will not continue forever and they must brace for possible imposition of a surcharge.

-Acting Chief Executive Officer and Senior Director, Electricity Industry Development and Market Regulation, Ir Azhar Omar, said the helping hand would not last long and Malaysians needed to be prepared for the inevitable and use electricity prudently.
+Electricity Industry Development and Market Regulation acting CEO and senior director Ir Azhar Omar said the helping hand would not last long and Malaysians needed to be prepared for the inevitable and use electricity prudently.

-"We should be imposing surcharges but out of concern for the well-being of the people, the government is still using reserves to absorb the increase in costs because funds available may not be able to cater to future needs.
-People need to be prepared," he told Bernama Radio in an interview, recently.
+"We should be imposing surcharges but out of concern for the wellbeing of the people, the government is still using reserves to absorb the increase in costs because funds available may not be able to cater for future needs.
+People need to be prepared," he told Bernama Radio in an interview recently.

-The interview on 'Fixed Electricity Tariff' was broadcast at 6.15 pm on July 11 over FM Radio 93.9 MHz and via Facebook live social media platform.
+The interview on "Fixed Electricity Tariff" was broadcast at 6.15pm on July 11 over FM Radio 93.9MHz and via Facebook live social media platform.

-Azhar said it was not because the government could not absorb the cost increase but it preferred to use the funds for the country's economic development, adding that the country needed a lot of financial resources to build hospitals, roads and others.
+Azhar said it was not because the

+government could not absorb the cost increase but it preferred to use the funds for the country's economic development, adding that the country needed a lot of financial resources to build hospitals, roads and others.

 "The role of the commission is to ensure reliable electricity supply at reasonable prices by factoring in the costs of providing electricity and reasonable returns to the utility company, fuel supply costs and others," he said.
-He said the EC did not want will end on Dec 31, 2017.
-From Jan 1, 2018. we will begin the second revision for the second regulatory period," said Azhar.

-He said the EC did not want the country's utility company, Tenaga Nasional Bhd (TNB), to profit excessively and was currently conducting an audit on the company to ensure that costs incurred during the first regulatory period were reasonable and efficient, as required.
+The EC did not want the country's

+utility company, Tenaga Nasional Bhd (TNB), to profit excessively and is currently conducting an audit on the company to ensure that costs incurred during the first regulatory period were reasonable and efficient, as required.